soldasim/BOSS.jl/README.md

 # BOSS (Bayesian Optimization with Semiparametric Surrogate)

-:warning:_BOSS.jl is a WIP and not registered yet._:warning:

 BOSS.jl is a Julia package for Bayesian optimization.
 It provides a compact way to define an optimization problem and a surrogate model, and solve the problem.
-It allows changing the hyperparameters of the underlying algorithms, and provides a simple interface to use custom algorithms for the subtasks of fitting the model parameters and optimizing the acquisition function.
+It allows changing the algorithms used for the subtasks of fitting the surrogate model and optimizing the acquisition function.
+Simple interfaces are defined for the use of custom surrogate models and/or algorithms for the subtasks.
+(See [1] for more information about Bayesian optimization.)

-See the [documentation](https://soldasim.github.io/BOSS.jl/) for example usage.
+See the [documentation](https://soldasim.github.io/BOSS.jl/) for more information.

 ## Problem Definition